aleesham16/aleesham16.github.io/README.md

 <hr>

- I am ALEESHA M. studying Computer Science and Engineering.
-I am seeking for the best oppurtunity that encourages learning and explosure to new ideas and stimulates personal and professional growth.
-I am so passionate about latest and innovative technologies which aims at community welfare.
+ I am ALEESHA M. ,persuing a degree in Computer Science and Engineering at MESCE,Kuttippuram.I did my schooling from Silver Hills Hr Sec school and GVHSS for girls nadakavu,Calicut.
+I am passionate about learning new things and also looking forward for creative and innovative workshops.
  <hr>